rwtechwiki/rwtechwiki.github.io/ScoreRun/scorecalculation.md

 - Quits: the amount of times the player has quit the game during the run.
 - Minutes: the total gameplay time in minutes (does not include menus).
 - [[pointstable|KillScore]]: the total amount of points gained through killing creatures during the run.
-- *Delivered Payload?*: if the player gave the green neuron to Looks to the Moon, this is a value of 1.
+- [[hunterobjectives|Delivered Payload?]]: if the player gave the green neuron to Looks to the Moon, this is a value of 1.
 Otherwise, it's 0.
-- *Helped Pebbles?*: if the player showed the green neuron to Five Pebbles, this is a value of of 1.
+- [[hunterobjectives|Helped Five Pebbles?]]: if the player showed the green neuron to Five Pebbles, this is a value of of 1.
 Otherwise, it's 0.
-- *Ascended?*: if the player was able to enter the void sea and ascend, this is a value of 1.
+- [[hunterobjectives|Ascended?]]: if the player was able to enter the void sea and ascend, this is a value of 1.
 Otherwise, it's 0.

 In conclusion, killing creatures, eating, surviving cycles, obtaining Passages and completing story objectives increases a player's score, while dying, quitting the game and taking too long decreases it.